ocaml-multicore/lwt_eio/README.md

   - If you are writing a library that requires `Lwt_eio`, consider having its main function (if any) take a value of type `Lwt_eio.Token.t`.
 This will remind users of the library to initialise Lwt_eio first.

+For a more in-depth example, see the [ICFP 2023 Lwt-to-Eio porting tutorial][icfp-tutorial].

 ## Limitations

 - Lwt code can only run in a single domain, and using `Lwt_eio` does not change this.